pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/customization/page.md

 * `allowColumnPicker`: show/hide/reorder columns.
 Defaults to on unless `compact` is true.
 * `allowColumnFilter`: per-column heading filters.
 Defaults to on unless `compact` is true, and also requires `allowFilter` (rules engine listing filters).
 * `allowSavedViews`: named snapshots of filters plus columns.
 If you omit it, the core listing uses `@datamanagerAllowSavedViews` when that annotation is set, otherwise it follows `allowColumnPicker`.
 Pass `true` or `false` to override for this table only.
 Compact listings never show saved views.
-* `listingPreferenceKey`: isolates stored column layouts and saved views when the same object is listed in more than one place.
+* `listingPreferenceKey`: isolates named saved views when the same object is listed in more than one place on the same screen.
 Defaults to the object name.
+It does not replace listing context.
+* `listingContextKey` / `listingContextLabel`: a labelled listing identity for user column prefs and saved views.
+The key is a stable machine id (max 100 characters).
+If the label contains `:`, it is treated as an i18n URI.
+When a label is present, the save form adds a **Context** control: all listings of this object vs this context only. **Share with** (global / personal / group) is unchanged.
+* If you omit `listingContextKey`, prefs and views are keyed from the table's ajax `datasourceUrl` query string (minus `cachebuster`, `prefetchCacheBuster` and `_`).
+Extra filters added through [[datamanager-customization-getadditionalquerystringforbuildajaxlistinglink|getAdditionalQueryStringForBuildAjaxListingLink]] are included.
+An empty query string is a plain object listing.
 * `hiddenGridFields`: extra columns to offer in the picker (merged with `@datamanagerHiddenGridFields`).

 You can replace the picker column pool entirely with a `getAvailableListingColumns` customization on the object (return an array of field names).
 Explicit `gridFields` / `hiddenGridFields` passed into the table are still merged into that pool.